Bachelor of Science in Cybersecurity Degree

 BS in Cybersecurity degree students will be required to have computer operating systems of Windows 10 of better, or the latest Apple OS X operating system, either with at least 16GB of RAM.
 There are other software costs and required user licenses for certain courses.
 Please see the University Policy Handbook for a list of the course requirements.

 To begin earning your cybersecurity bachelor’s degree, apply to the College of Engineering and Technology by selecting "Request Info" or "Apply Now" at the top of the page.
 Program applicants will follow the standard application process.
-Undergraduate Campus and Online Admission Requirements provides more information on degree program requirements and qualifications.
+Undergraduate Campus and Online Admission Requirements can provide more information on degree program requirements and qualifications.

-What You Will Be Taught in GCU’s Cybersecurity Bachelor’s Degree Program
+Skills Taught in This Cybersecurity Bachelor’s Degree

-• Cyberlaw and Privacy in a Digital Age
+- Cyberlaw and privacy in a digital age

 Students will have the opportunity to implement and present a field-based applied research and design project as part of their IT Project course.